samuelpfchoi/RoboND-P4-DeepLearning-Project/README.md

     return layers.Conv2D(num_classes, 1, activation='softmax', padding='same')(x)
 ```

-For more detailed, you may refer to [model_training.ipynb](https://github.com/samuelpfchoi/RoboND-P4-DeepLearning-Project/blob/master/code/model_training.ipynb)
+For more detailed implementation of the network, you may refer to [model_training.ipynb](https://github.com/samuelpfchoi/RoboND-P4-DeepLearning-Project/blob/master/code/model_training.ipynb)

 ### Training

+My approach to choose the parameters is: increasing the value of batch_size and steps_per_epoach gradually per training cycle and after reaching certain level of accuracy, I tried to reduce the learning_rate in order to achieve further higher accuracy.

+In additional to tuning parameter for accuracy, I also tried used no. of different value of **workers** parameter in order to speedup the training time.
+However, it seems no significant improvement thus I stick back to default value.

-Totally, I carried out 6 trials with difference hyperparameters.
+I totally carried out 6 trials with difference hyperparameters.
 The following table shows the results of the trials:

 | Parameter         | Trial 1 | Trial 2 | Trial 3 | Trial 4 | Trial 5 | Trail 6 |